 When first painting with your watercolors outside, there are a few things you will definitely need, and other items that can ease your way: paint, a mixing surface or palette, water and water container, a brush, and watercolor paper on a support of some kind are the minimum things you need.
 Picnic tables, benches, boulders, … Read more

-In the last issue of Just Paint we discussed why some QoR Watercolors had a Lightfastness rating of NA, or Not Applicable, while most carried the familiar ASTM Lightfastness ratings of I and II.
-Essentially this came about because some of the pigments being used at that point were not currently rated by the American … Read more
+Introduction In the last issue of Just Paint we discussed why some QoR Watercolors had a Lightfastness rating of NA, or Not Applicable, while most carried the familiar ASTM Lightfastness ratings of I and II.
+Essentially this came about because some of the pigments being used at that point were not currently rated by the … Read more

 Watercolorists are particularly sensitive to issues of lightfastness, and for good reason.
 Even when framed behind glass, watercolors are still vulnerable to fading because the pigments are very exposed to UV radiation and often used in dilute and delicate washes.
 Since launching QoR we have received many questions on why some of our colors have … Read more